xufentu-creator/ai-decision-tools/ADRP-MAP.md

 TUX-133.144~

-This identifier functions as a structural identity anchor associated with the protocol architecture.
+This identifier serves as a structural identity anchor associated with the protocol architecture and authorship traceability.